 I’m a planner – especially when it comes to travelling to new destinations.
 I love researching the best restaurants, neighbourhoods and things to do before I visit as much as I love discovering hidden alleyways and local favourites once I’ve arrived.
 For my first visit to Paris, I wanted a good balance between well-known hotspots and those little gems you always pick up along the way when you travel.
-Here’s my guide to Paris for first time visitors.
+Paris is a beautiful city, arguably the one place in the world most women would love to get married in.
+A chateau wedding near paris would certainly be my dream!
+Without further ado, here’s my guide to Paris for first-time visitors.

 I personally love to mix up tourist attractions with local secret spots and amazing restaurants, splitting my time between exploring and just sitting, people watching and drinking a bottle of wine.
 We wanted to hit up the Eiffel Tower of course, but also check out the small streets and sidewalk bistros – and Disney, obviously!

 When I was booking accommodation, it was based purely on price range and comfort.
 Finding hotels near metro stations in Paris is also a good shout.
 As the metro is the form of transport that people use the most when visiting and the fact that is is cheap makes staying next to a station even better.

 For our first 4 nights in Paris, we ended up in the 2nd arrondissement, in a sweet little 3rd-floor apartment at My Maison in Paris in Sentier.
 I booked it based on the Booking.com score (9.4) and the great pictures on the listing.
 For our last night, we wanted to splurge on accommodation with an amazing view, so I grabbed my credit card and booked a room at Hotel Balzac, based purely on the room view of the Eiffel Tower.